Isayso/PlaylistEditor/README.md

 * ffmpeg developers
 * vlc player

-Thank you for their great work!
+Thank you for your great work!